TurboWarp/docs/docs/website/unshared-projects.md

 Don't pretend that no one has had their project stolen because they didn't know unshared projects aren't actually private even though the Scratch website says "only you can see it".
 Many unshared projects include pictures and videos of children, their friends, their family, and other personal information under the assumption that unshared projects are actually private.

-In most other large websites, "unshared" or "private" things being effectively public would be considered a critical security bug and usually be eligible for a very large bug bounty.
-For example, [YouTube paid a security researcher $5000](https://bugs.xdavidhu.me/google/2021/01/11/stealing-your-private-videos-one-frame-at-a-time/)) for finding a bug that allowed them to access low-resolution frames from any private video.
+In most other large websites, "unshared" or "private" things being effectively public would be considered a critical security bug and usually be eligible for a large bug bounty.
+For example, [YouTube paid a security researcher $5000](https://bugs.xdavidhu.me/google/2021/01/11/stealing-your-private-videos-one-frame-at-a-time/) for reporting a bug that allowed them to view low-resolution images from any private video.

 We've always had the stance that if people want unshared projects to actually be private, they should talk to the Scratch Team.
 Perhaps enough people did that for the Scratch Team to listen.